feijaouk/antoniocloud.com/docs/_pages/about.md

 ### London United Kingdom

 After this project, I went back to Portugal.
-I had learned so much in the past 5 years, but I wanted more.
+I learned so much in the past 5 years, but I wanted more.

 Most of the technical documentation was in English.
 In some occasions, I had to engage with the Cisco support.
 I had the feeling that sometimes I was struggling with the English language.

 (...)

-Fast forwarding, that is why I moved to England.
+Fast forwarding, that is why I moved to England, to work, live and improve the english language.

 Living in London, United Kingdom, working as `Solutions Architect` for [AWS](https://aws.amazon.com).